 Jonathan R. Bennett

 Jonathan has always had a naturally outgoing and persuasive personality, but began to seriously think about popularity when he noticed that being popular with his students and their parents made him a more successful teacher.
-He began to question why some people were socially successful and others failed miserably.
+He began to question why some people were consistently socially successful, while others consistently failed.

 This spurred him to study successful, attractive, popular men to see which traits and actions set them apart from the rest of the population.

 He has devoted years of research to studying the “science” of attraction (including such areas as neuroscience, evolutionary biology, and psychology) and eventually started creating practical, simple tips, based on his studies.
-He and friends and family members tried them out and were amazed at the success.
+He and friends and family members tried them out and were amazed at their effectiveness.

 The information was so life changing that he felt he needed to share it with the world.
 This resulted in The Popular Man (and The Popular Teen).

-He operates in the Columbus, Ohio metro area, helping men (and women) become more confident and attractive through consulting, public speaking, classes, and writing.
+He operates in the Columbus, Ohio metro area, helping men (and women) become more confident, attractive, and authentic through consulting, public speaking, classes, and writing.
 Some topics he speaks on are “Why Women Like Jerks,” “Surefire Signs A Girl (Or Guy) Is Into You,” and “How to Escape The Friend Zone.”
 He proudly partners with Affinity Matchmaking and Dating Directions, the largest matchmaking service in Columbus.

-You can learn more about his at his personal website.
+You can learn more about him at his personal website.

 David Bennett is an author, consultant, and speaker.
 Working independently and with Affinity Matchmaking and Dating Directions, he has helped transform the lives of men and women in need of social help.
 The Popular Man draws on his experience working with guys, as well as the thousands of hours of research and “field testing” in the areas of psychology, brain science, nutrition, and social success.